zoover/react-fluxible-i18n/README.md

 app.registerStore(I18nStore);
 ```

-Next, load the translations to be used, for example in `app.js`:
+Next, load the translations to be used, by dispatching an event:
 ```javascript
 context.dispatch('LOAD_TRANSLATIONS', {
   en: {